SoftUni-Internal/interactive-content/EN/03-Exception-Handling/01-What-Are-Exceptions.md

 # Exceptions: Defenition

-Exceptions in Java are **objects**.
+An exception is an event, which occurs during the execution of a program.

+When an Exception occurs the normal flow of the program is disrupted and the program terminates, which is not recommended, therefore, these exceptions are to be handled.

+Some of the exception are caused by the user or by the programmer error, and sometimes by physical resources that have failed in some way.

-Exception objects have detailed information about the error.
+In Java exceptions are objects and have detailed information about the error.

 They allow the problematic situations to be processed at multiple levels and simplify code construction and maintenance.